Biography of Fats Navarro

 His musical training began early with piano lessons at age six, but he did not start taking music seriously until he took up the trumpet at age thirteen.
 Once he became committed to music, he devoted himself to studying and practicing his trumpet.
 When his mother saw that he was serious and would stick to it, she bought him a better quality instrument.
 He also studied tenor sax and played it well enough to briefly work in the Walter Johnson band in Miami while still in high school.
 (Many years later during his prime, he was known to sit in from time to time at jam sessions on tenor just for fun.)

-Apparently Fats did not care much for Key West.
+Apparently Navarro did not care much for Key West.
 He was once quoted as saying "I didn't like Key West at all.
 I'll never go back."
-So, after graduating high school, he joined Sol Allbrights's band in Orlando, traveled with him to Cincinnati, took further trumpet lessons from an Ohio teacher, and soon went on the road with Snookum Russell's Indianapolis-based orchestra.
+So, after graduating Frederick Douglass High School, he joined Sol Albrights's band in Orlando, traveled with him to Cincinnati, took further trumpet lessons from an Ohio teacher, and soon went on the road with Snookum Russell's Indianapolis-based orchestra.